Ervin A. Gonzalez

 Ervin A. Gonzalez (June 6, 1960 – June 8, 2017) was an American civil trial attorney whose practice focused on wrongful death, personal injury, medical negligence, product liability and class action torts.
 He was a partner with the law firm Colson Hicks Eidson in the firm's Coral Gables office.

 Gonzalez served as the lead plaintiff's counsel for various high-profile and highly publicized U.S. cases involving consumer class actions, product liability, medical negligence, construction product litigation, and trucking, aviation and maritime injury.
 He was found dead at his home in Coral Gables on June 8, 2017.

 Education

-Gonzalez graduated with summa cum laude honors from St. Thomas University (Florida) in 1982 with a bachelor's degree in political science.
+Gonzalez graduated with summa cum laude honors from St. Thomas University in 1982 with a bachelor's degree in political science.
 He earned his Juris Doctor degree from the University of Miami School of Law in 1985 with cum laude honors.